muc1982/Portfolio/README.md

 # Portfolio

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.12.
-It has also been deployed under [https://portfolio.yangxin.de/](https://portfolio.yangxin.de/).
+It has also been deployed under It has also been deployed under [https://sun-dev.de/] (https://sun-dev.de/).
 Feel free to check it out.

 ## Development server